Table of Contents

 The European Union e-Cycle regulation

-The European Union governs the definitions and some of the rules regarding electric bikes across Europe.
+The European Union governs the definitions and some rules regarding electric bikes across Europe.
+Each country has its own laws that may be slightly more lenient than some of the overall EU requirements.

 The E.U. directive 2002/24/EC defines an electric bike as a pedal-assisted bicycle with an auxiliary motor that can: